simongray/clojure-graph-resources/README.md

 * [fluree/db](https://github.com/fluree/db): Fluree is an immutable, temporal, ledger-backed semantic graph database that has a cloud-native architecture.
 * [Swirrl/csv2rdf](https://github.com/Swirrl/csv2rdf): Clojure library and application for converting CSV to RDF.
 * [ont-app/vocabulary](https://github.com/ont-app/vocabulary): Utilities to map between clojure namespaced keywords and RDF-style URIs.
+* [phillord/tawny-owl](https://github.com/phillord/tawny-owl): Tawny-OWL allows construction of OWL ontologies, in a evaluative, functional and fully programmatic environment.
+  - [phillord/owl-primer](https://github.com/phillord/owl-primer): The Ontology from the owl-primer written using Tawny-OWL.

 ### Datalog
 Clojure's Datomic-like databases also model data as triplets... or technically as quintuplets AKA datoms.